Rain Queen

 Queen Modjadji, or the Rain Queen, is the hereditary queen of Balobedu, a people of the Limpopo Province of South Africa.
 The Rain Queen is believed to have special powers, including the ability to control the clouds and rainfall.
+She is known as a mystical and historic figure who brought rain to her allies and drought to her enemies.
+She is not a ruler as such, but a powerful rainmaker and a traditional healer (ngaka).